syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-PDF-AcroForms.md

 {% endhighlight %}
 {% endtabs %}

-N>This event will be raised only for text and signature form fields.
+N>This event will be raised only for the text and signature form fields.